btebe/fd-training/frontdev-w1/README.md

 iii.
 Rename the image to first-img.jpg/.png iv.
 Add the image to the index.html file:
 ``<img src="images/first-img.jpg">``
-v.
-Save the index.html file and open it in a browser to view your image in all its glory.
+    - Save the index.html file and open it in a browser to view your image in all its glory.
 Remember to use ./ before the images/first-img.jpg if your image isn’t loading

-l.
-As a bit of practice, add an alt attribute to the first-img you added to the links-and-images project.
+    - As a bit of practice, add an alt attribute to the first-img you added to the links-and-images project.

-4. Assignment(Main HTML project): For presentation make a few page presentation website about your hobby/favorite books/movies etc. Your website should contain a homepage with a link to go inside to the page where your material should be presented in list form, with links leading to pages with the description(text & image) of your chosen
+- Assignment(Main HTML project): For presentation make a few page presentation website about your hobby/favorite books/movies etc. Your website should contain a homepage with a link to go inside to the page where your material should be presented in list form, with links leading to pages with the description(text & image) of your chosen